Sumatran tiger: Threats

 The expansion of plantations is increasing greenhouse gas emissions, playing a part in anthropogenic climate change, thus further adding to environmental pressures on endangered species.
 Climate-based movement of tigers northwards may lead to increased conflict with people.
 From 1987 to 1997, Sumatran tigers reportedly killed 146 people and at least 870 livestock.
 In West Sumatra, Riau, and Aceh, a total of 128 incidents were reported; 265 tigers were killed and 97 captured in response, and 35 more tigers were killed from 1998 to 2002.
 From 2007 to 2010, the tigers caused the death of 9 humans and 25 further tigers were killed.

 In 1997, an estimated 53 tigers were killed by poachers and their parts sold throughout most of northern Sumatra.
 Numbers for all of Sumatra are likely to be higher.
 Farmers killed many of the tigers to prevent livestock losses.
 They sold them to gold and souvenir shops, and pharmacies.
 In 2006, wildlife markets were surveyed in 28 cities and nine seaports in seven Sumatran provinces; 33 of 326 retail outlets offered tiger parts like skins, canines, bones, and whiskers.
 Tiger bones fetched the highest average price of US$116 per kg, followed by canines.
 There is evidence that tiger parts are smuggled out of Indonesia.
 In July 2005, over 140 kg of tiger bones and 24 skulls were confiscated in Taiwan in a shipment from Jakarta.

 In 2013–2014, Kerinci Seblat National Park experienced an upsurge in poaching, with the highest annual number of snare traps being removed for a patrol effort similar to previous years.
 Evidence is scarce and misunderstood on whether the strategies implemented to diminish poaching are succeeding despite the investment of millions of dollars annually into conservation strategies.

 In provincially-managed forests in Aceh province, Sumatran tigers are threatened by poaching due to insufficient or nonexistent ranger patrols.
+Between January 2020 and June 2025, 127 tigers were confiscated in 77 seizures in Indonesia.